 What constitutes a cosmetic procedure?

-A cosmetic procedure is an intervention to make someone look better.
+A cosmetic procedure (also called plastic surgery, medical cosmetic treatment, or cosmetic surgery) is an intervention to make someone look better.
 This treatment often is medically unnecessary and is often performed without anaesthesia or with a local anaesthetic.
-Examples of cosmetic procedures are:

 - eyelid correction